mraypold/timezone-finder/Readme.md

 ### Some Notes on Performance

-This microservice is slow!
+This microservice is slow when under full load!
 You have been warned.

-Initial profiling reveals that this is due `terraformer-geostore` package, which shouldn't be unexpected as spatial calculations are quite intensive and node.js isn't suited for this type of computation.
+Initial profiling reveals that this is due to the `terraformer-geostore` package, which shouldn't be unexpected as spatial calculations are quite intensive and node.js isn't suited for this type of computation.

 I'm currently investigating using [rbush](https://github.com/mourner/rbush) instead of terraform, which appears to be faster.
-If all else fails I may switch to spatialite and include the sqlite database in the docker container.
+If all else fails, I may switch to spatialite and include the sqlite database in the docker container.

+If performance is a serious concern, you would probably be better off implementing a similar microservice in golang using [BuntDB](https://github.com/tidwall/buntdb).

+I chose to use node.js because it is more familar to me and I wanted to see if I could package a self-contained service with no database dependencies.
+Thus, the in-memory `terraform-geostore` was selected.

 ### Known Problems